Corridor · May 2026

 - Zero Belize tax on foreign income QRP grants permanent ex-tax status on US Social Security/pensions/dividends forever.

-- BZD pegged 2:1 to USD since 1976 one of the world's longest stable currency pegs; US dollars often accepted directly.
+- BZD pegged 2:1 to USD since 1976 One of world's longest stable currency pegs; US dollars often accepted directly.

 When this works